 This project is ideal for those studying psychology, social work or international development.
 It will develop your practical skills in group management, facilitation and also your reflective skills about your own role and personal development.

-In order to help volunteers make the most impact on this project, you’re required to complete a 12-hour online training program in managing challenging behavior in Jamaican schools.
+To take part on this project, you need to be at least 18 years old and have one years relevant experience or study in psychology, social work, education or international development.
+Volunteers are also required to complete a 12-hour online training program in managing challenging behavior in Jamaican schools.
 This is an accredited certification that we recommend you complete the course before starting your volunteer program, in order to be as effective as possible.
 The program is delivered independently by UK-based Neuro Champions and costs an additional US$200.

 Please note that during school exams and holidays (early January, April, July - August, and late December), this project closes temporarily.
 Volunteers will need to choose another project to support if you can only travel in these times.
 Animal Care, Business and Community Development are available year-round, or volunteers can assist in a local summer camp for children between July and August.Apply now